-If you think that writing a blog or posting juicy pictures on traveling is enough to become a master travel-blogger then you are wrong, you need to stand out from the rest by planning your travel blog effectively.
+If you think that writing a blog or posting juicy pictures of traveling is enough to become a master travel blogger, then you are wrong.
+You need to stand out from the rest by planning your travel blog effectively.

 You need to have a presence on each social media platform to be accessible to a variety of audiences.